canonical/charmed-openstack-cinder-backends/README.md

-Dell EMC Powerstore Storage Backend for Cinder
+Dell EMC PowerStore Storage Backend for Cinder
 -------------------------------

 Overview
 ========

-This charm provides a Dell EMC Powerstore storage backend for use with the Cinder charm.
+This charm provides a Dell EMC PowerStore storage backend for use with the Cinder charm.

 To use: